 Footprint Center and Chase Field both call downtown Phoenix home and have partnered with top sportsbooks to offer retail sportsbooks and mobile sports betting.

 This is just the beginning for sports betting in Phoenix, which is expected to be extremely popular, generating plenty of tax revenue for the state.

 More sportsbook partnerships are expected to be announced in the near future, but as of now, Phoenix will be hosting two prime retail sportsbooks.
 The sportsbooks aren’t yet open and it is unclear when they will as they need to be built out at each location.

 FanDuel Sportsbook At Suns Arena

-The Phoenix Suns Arena struck a deal with FanDuel sportsbook, offering in-person and online sports betting in Phoenix.
+The Phoenix Suns struck a deal with FanDuel sportsbook, offering in-person and online sports betting in Phoenix at the Footprint Center

 New players can score a risk-free bet of up to $1,000 when they sign up for the app.
 Generally, this promotion is only available on the FanDuel app and not in person at the sportsbook

-Or sports bettors can venture down to Phoenix Suns Arena, located in the heart of downtown Phoenix.
+Or sports bettors can venture down to the Footprint Center, located in the heart of downtown Phoenix.
 Inside the arena, a retail sportsbook lounge will offer guests the chance to watch live sports while also placing wagers.
 The arena is an easy drive or even a walk for those in the downtown Phoenix area.